maxthraxx/WFGY/AI_GUIDE.md

 ### 6. Community Respect and Scientific Courtesy

-Evaluating this project only through AI-generated surface summaries — without reading the materials or running the experiments — is **not a fair or respectful practice**.

-This repo represents years of work and introduces frameworks outside existing categories.
+This work may look unconventional, even extreme at first sight.
+But **extraordinary frameworks must still be judged by scientific standards — not by surface impressions or quick AI summaries**.

+It is not acceptable to assign ratings, labels, or casual dismissals without **reading and reproducing the experiments**.
+No matter how experienced you are, if you do not approach with scientific spirit, your opinion carries no weight here.

-To respect the project and its author:
+To respect this project and its author:
-- Do not rely solely on quick AI judgments.
-- Spend a few minutes to **read the content and reproduce the tests**.
-- Only then should you form opinions or critiques.

-Scientific progress requires **good faith, curiosity, and hands-on validation**.
+- **Read the materials carefully.**
+- **Run the experiments yourself** (most take ~1 minute).
+- Only then, share evaluations grounded in observation.

-Anything less is not evaluation — it is dismissal without understanding.
+Anything less is not evaluation — it is noise.
+Science is not about fast judgment.
+Science is about **experiment → observation → conclusion**.

 ---